bshaffer/oauth2-server-php-docs/content/overview/controllers.md

   * Receives a request object for a token request, returns a response object for the appropriate response.

-## Resource Requests
+## Resource Controller

-Any API method requiring oauth2 authentication.
-The server will validate the incomming request, and then allow the application to serve back the protected resource.
+For any resource request (i.e. API Call) requiring oauth2 authentication.
+The controller will validate the incomming request, and then allow the application to serve back the protected resource.

 **verifyResourceRequest**